r-grandorder/tri-hermes/en/pages/Interludes/Arthur Pendragon - Prototype.md

 **Arthur**
-All I'm asking is that Master let me fight by {♂ his /♀️ her} side, just this once!
+All I'm asking is that Master let me fight by [♂ his /♀️ her] side, just this once!

 ---